 - Enhanced licensing requirements.
 Truck drivers are required to obtain a commercial driver’s license (CDL) to operate a tractor-trailer.

 - Hours of service rules.
 Under these detailed rules, drivers can only drive a maximum of 11 hours in a 14-hour workday, at which point they must have an off-duty period of no less than 10 hours.
 They must take a break of at least half an hour after eight hours.
 They cannot work more than 60 hours in a 7-day workweek, or 70 hours in an eight-day work week, after which time they must have at least 34 hours of off-duty time.
 These rules exist to ensure drivers are not falling asleep at the wheel.

 - Physical fitness requirements to ensure they’re healthy enough for the job.

-- Enhanced regulations about alcohol consumption.
-Drivers cannot drive if their blood alcohol content is 0.02 percent or more.
-This is stricter than the .08 percent legal limit imposed on the drivers of passenger vehicles.
+- Drug and alcohol testing and enhanced regulations about alcohol consumption.
+Drivers cannot drive if their blood alcohol content is 0.02% or more.
+This is stricter than the .08% legal limit imposed on the drivers of passenger vehicles.

-However, just like other drivers, truck drivers are not immune to distractions, errors, and negligence even with these regulations in place.
+However, just like other drivers, truck drivers are human.
+They’re not immune to distractions, errors, and negligence, even with all these regulations in place.

 What Causes Commercial Truck Accidents?